kherney/github/README.md

 # GitHub Integration for Odoo

 This module provides GitHub API integration for Odoo, allowing users to connect to GitHub API using different authentication methods and manage GitHub repositories.
+It leverages the HTTP Client module for seamless API communication and automatic data synchronization.

 ## Features